-The Haiti Charcoal Alternative Policy Project - HCAP² is an entrepreneurial approach to provide a substitute to wood charcoal usage in Haiti by securing grants and cooperative assistance to support Haiti-wide utilization of coal to benefit ongoing tree planting and agro-forestry conservation efforts in areas where large portions of the population rely primarily on forestry resources for their daily food preparation and energy needs.
-The project’s purpose is to work with local governments entities, donors, and international organizations, including non-profits, churches and trusts to secure necessary assistance to provide communities throughout the country with subsidized coal as an alternative to using forestry resources as their main energy sources, so as to give local forests a chance to get reestablished and enable ongoing tree planting programs to be successful.
-Our pledge is to work in all affected parts of Haiti to address deforestation and its resulting ecological issues and their impact on the economic survivability of the affected Haitian rural and urban communities.
-We address habitat degradation issues in Haiti by channeling financial and technical supports to new and existing reforestation project initiatives to help renovate eroded environments with the primary focus being on reestablishing Haiti’s original ecosystem and the planting and protection of trees that will mature quickly and give immediate financial returns.
+The Haiti Charcoal Alternative Policy Project - HCAP² is an entrepreneurial approach to provide a substitute to wood charcoal usage in Haiti by securing grants and cooperative assistance to support Haiti-wide utilization of charcoal alternative to benefit ongoing tree planting and agro-forestry conservation efforts in a country that relies primarily on forestry resources for daily food preparation and energy needs.
+The project’s purpose is to work with local governments entities, donors, and international organizations, including non-profits, churches, and trusts to secure assistance to provide subsidized clean coal as an alternative to forestry resources as the main energy source, so as to give local forests a chance to get reestablished while enabling ongoing tree planting programs to be successful.
+We pledge to address deforestation and its resulting ecological issues and impact on the economic survivability of the affected communities.
+We address habitat degradation in Haiti by channeling financial and technical supports to reforestation initiatives to help renovate eroded environments with primary focus being on reestablishing the island original ecosystem, and planting and protection of trees that mature quickly and give immediate financial returns.